raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_7.md

 ## Doing more than one thing at a time

-In simple programs, each line of executed in order, and things happen one after another.
+In simple programs, each line is executed in order, and things happen one after another.
 The program cannot do two things at once — it must wait until a running task has completed before starting the next.
 This is referred to as a single-threaded process.

 ### Multiple threads